-Being located in the heart of Richmond, the school will have great transport options and is close to existing community infrastructure and services.
+Being located in the heart of Richmond, the school has great transport options and is close to existing community infrastructure and services.

-The VSBA is working closely with other precinct stakeholders including the City of Yarra, Lynall Hall Community School, Richmond Multicultural Children's Centre, Leo Berry's Boxing Gym, Gleadell Street Market Traders and the Richmond Union Bowls Club to ensure that their needs are considered throughout construction.
+The VSBA has worked closely with other precinct stakeholders including the City of Yarra, Lynall Hall Community School, Richmond Multicultural Children's Centre, Leo Berry's Boxing Gym, Gleadell Street Market Traders and the Richmond Union Bowls Club to ensure that their needs are considered throughout construction.

-We are building the Griffiths St Campus over four levels with state-of-the-art learning facilities.
-Spaces will be flexible to promote a range of activities and experiences to suit staff and students’ varying needs.
-The precinct will function as the heart of the campus with outdoor spaces for learning, gathering and play.
+We built the Griffiths St Campus over four levels with state-of-the-art learning facilities.
+Flexible spaces promote a range of activities and experiences to suit staff and students’ varying needs.
+The precinct functions as the heart of the campus with outdoor spaces for learning, gathering and play.

-The Gleadell St Campus facility will include general purpose teaching spaces and four competition-standard netball courts (one indoor).
-Sports users will have access to new facilities including showers and toilets, a canteen and administration area.
-All outdoor courts will be floodlit.
+The Gleadell St Campus facility includes general purpose teaching spaces and four competition-standard netball courts (one indoor).
+Sports users have access to new facilities including showers and toilets, a canteen and administration area.
+All outdoor courts are floodlit.

 Colin Simpson is the principal of Richmond High School.

-The Department of Education and Training have developed an enrolment plan and Designated Boundary Area for enrolments at Richmond High School for 2018.
-The initial enrolment will be for Year 7 students only.
+The Department of Education and Training have developed an enrolment plan and Designated Boundary Area for enrolments at Richmond High School.

-To find out if your child is eligible to attend Richmond High School, please view our Fact Sheet and the Designated Boundary Areas for 2018.
+To find out if your child is eligible to attend Richmond High School, please view our Fact Sheet and the Designated Boundary Map below.